 But, there are some cases where TNR ordinances are needed.
 Similarly, if your animal control ordinance is already being updated, or if your local animal shelter is embarking on a large, positive policy change, TNR ordinances are an excellent tool to codify protections for cats and their caretakers.
 Often, brief ordinances that simply communicate the city’s support are best.

 For example, the Washington, D.C. ordinance underscores the city’s commitment to TNR and does not regulate the actual practice of TNR.
 It states that the animal control agency “shall promote: (1) the reduction of euthanasia of animals for which medical treatment or adoption is possible; and (2) the utilization of trap, spay or neuter, and return practices as a means of controlling the feral cat population.”
 This brief statement of the city’s policy and goals is very helpful in encouraging TNR.

 You should also consider your animal shelter’s position on TNR programs.
 It has become much more common for shelters to participate in TNR.
 This program model, known as Shelter-Neuter-Return (SNR), has become more widespread because TNR results in a decrease in shelter intake.
 Ideally, ordinances should explicitly encourage or require, rather than simply permit, Shelter-Neuter-Return for impounded cats.

 Sample Trap-Neuter-Return Ordinance Provisions

-If your community needs a TNR ordinance to protect caregivers from harassment and penalties, the ordinance should include key definitions and provisions to best support cats and caregivers.
+If your community is considering a TNR ordinance, the ordinance should include key definitions and provisions to best support cats and caregivers.
 These components include important protections for impounded community cats, such as mandating the return of cats to their colony, as well as protections for caregivers.

 Remember, the primary goal is to implement TNR in your community.
 An ordinance is only one tool among many to achieve this objective.